Our prizes are awarded to students in all years, including honours and postgraduate coursework.

 W.W.
 Bryan Memorial Medal

-Supported by the School of Agriculture and Food Sustainability and the Ag Institute Australia, this annual award is for a high-calibre research project with a clear focus on agriculturally relevant research undertaken as part of a postgraduate coursework program offered by the School of Agriculture and Food Sustainability.
-The award is in memory and recognition of the significant contribution to agriculture made by Dr W.W.
-(Wilf) Bryan.
+Supported by the School of Agriculture and Food Sustainability and the Ag Institute Australia, this annual award is for a high-calibre research project with a clear focus on agriculturally relevant research undertaken as part of a coursework honours or postgraduate coursework program offered by the School of Agriculture and Food Sustainability.
+The award is in memory and recognition of the significant contribution to agriculture made by Dr W.W (Wilf) Bryan.

 How to apply: Email your expression of interest, with your name, program and a copy of your thesis, to agriculture@enquire.uq.edu.au